Sebecc/QA-Portfolio/POSTMAN/Simple Books API/PATCH_update_an_order/PATCH_update_an_order_TestCase.md

 ### Objective

-Verify that the API returns Status 400 Bad Request after changing details only into digits
+Verify that the API rejects numeric value for customerName.

 ### Preconditions
 - API is available
 - Valid authorization token is available
 - Order exists
-- Existing details that can be changed

 ### Steps